MARS 3.0

 MARS Research Symposium

-This event will take place during the start of Easter break, where each reseach group presents their research.
+This event will take place in ~mid-late September, where each reseach group presents their research.
 Precise details to come

 • We welcome applications from students and professionals, particularly those with backgrounds in: